 Employees' performance is appraised annually in line with the achieved objectives, which have a positive and direct impact in their pay package.
-So, individual's remuneration may vary according to their performance.
+Incentive Bonus is directly linked with the employees' individual rating during their performance evaluation process.
+These ratings are also key parameters for employees to be considered for promotion.

-(d) Description of the ways in which the bank seeks to adjust remuneration to take account of longer-term performance:
+(e) Description of the ways in which the bank seeks to adjust remuneration to take account of longer-term performance: